 Ability to advise and counsel undergraduate students about academic opportunities and support resources, interest and experience in academic administration and student life, and excellent verbal and written communication skills are required.
 Preference will be given to candidates who have taught undergraduates and have worked in a residential environment.
 Applicants should also be familiar with residential crisis management and disciplinary responsibilities.
 Successful candidates in the past have brought a variety of life and work experiences to the position.

-Please include a CV and cover letter with your application.
-Materials related to teaching, including but not limited to a teaching statement and sample syllabi, may be requested at a later date.
-Any questions can be directed to Vanessa Osgood or Catherine Shapiro.
+Applicants must include a CV and cover letter with your application.
+Candidates must also submit materials related to teaching, including but not limited to a teaching statement and sample syllabi.

 Equal Opportunity Employer: